RiskChanges/riskchanges-docs/docs/source/general_intro.rst

    *RiskChanges system components and the envisaged users*

 RiskChanges system is composed of a number of modules, which can be subdivided into:
-1. **Data input:** this module prepares the input data required for the loss estimation.
+* **Data input:** this module prepares the input data required for the loss estimation
-2. **Exposure calculation:** this module quantifies the extent to which elements-at-risk are exposed to a specific hazard.
+* **Exposure calculation:** this module quantifies the extent to which elements-at-risk are exposed to a specific hazard.
-3. **Loss estimation:** this module calculates the losses for specific combinations of exposure calculation results and vulnerability curves.
+* **Loss estimation:** this module calculates the losses for specific combinations of exposure calculation results and vulnerability curves.
-4. **Risk analysis:** in this module the user can select specific combinations of losses (calculated in the loss estimation module for specific combinations of hazards and elements-at-risk).
+* **Risk analysis:** in this module the user can select specific combinations of losses (calculated in the loss estimation module for specific combinations of hazards and elements-at-risk).
-5. **Alternative definition:** a user interface aims to define risk reduction alternatives for a given study area.
+* **Alternative definition:** a user interface aims to define risk reduction alternatives for a given study area.
-6. **Cost-Benefit Analysis:** this module calculates the Internal Rate of Return for the cost-benefit analysis of risk reduction measures.
+* **Cost-Benefit Analysis:** this module calculates the Internal Rate of Return for the cost-benefit analysis of risk reduction measures.
-7. **Cost-Effectiveness Analysis:** this module evaluates the cost of different risk reduction alternatives in relation to their effectiveness, partiularly when the benefits are intangible or cannot be easily expressed in monetary terms.
+* **Cost-Effectiveness Analysis:** this module evaluates the cost of different risk reduction alternatives in relation to their effectiveness, partiularly when the benefits are intangible or cannot be easily expressed in monetary terms.
-8. **Multi-Criteria Evaluation:** this module aims at providing support for decision makers in choosing the optimal risk reduction alternative.
+* **Multi-Criteria Evaluation:** this module aims at providing support for decision makers in choosing the optimal risk reduction alternative.
-9. **Scenario definition:** this module is comarable with the alternative definition module.
+* **Scenario definition:** this module is comarable with the alternative definition module.
 This is casically a user interface which aims at the defiition of one or more future development scenarios for a given study area.
-10. **Visualization:** this module is integrated in almost all the components above, as visualization is required in most of those.
+* **Visualization:** this module is integrated in almost all the components above, as visualization is required in most of those.

 .. figure:: /images/workflow.jpg
    :scale: 80%